-(2) Includes one lease that was renewed for eight years subsequent to March 31, 2020 (see "Recent Developments-Portfolio Activity-Existing Properties-Leasing Activity" below for a summary of this and other recent leasing activities).
+(2) Includes two leases that were renewed for an additional two years subsequent to June 30, 2020 (see "Recent Developments-Portfolio Activity-Existing Properties-Leasing Activity" below for a summary of this and other recent leasing activities).

 (3) Consists of ancillary leases (e.g., oil, gas, and mineral leases, telecommunications leases, etc.) with varying expirations on certain of our farms.
 In addition, includes a net amount of approximately \$2.8 million of lease revenue recorded as a result of an early lease termination on one of our properties (see below, under "Recent Developments-Portfolio Activity-Existing Properties-Leasing Activity-Lease Termination" for additional information).